-The participation of program graduates in credentialing or licensure examinations must be monitored and evaluated if:
+The participation of program graduates in credentialing or licensure examinations must be monitored and evaluated if either of the following are true:

 - i.
-The only pathway to employment in the program is attempting and passing a license or credential examination within six months or less of program completion as required by a regulatory body (e.g., state or other governmental agencies) in the state in which the student or program is located requires it; or - ii.
+The only pathway to employment in the program field is attempting and passing a license or credential examination within six months or less of program completion as required by a regulatory body (e.g., state or other governmental agencies) if the state in which the student or program is located requires it; or - ii.
 The program is accredited by another agency that requires program graduates to participate in a license or credentialing exam.